datea/datea-api/doc/FollowApi.md

 *DELETE:*

 You can only delete follow objects that belong to your user.
-You need to send the api key and user name in the header, as described in There are 3 ways to delete follow objects.
+You need to send the api key and user name in the header, as described in AccounApi. in There are 3 ways to delete follow objects.
 Examples:

 1. Issue a DELETE request to /api/v2/follow/366/